 Potential Side Effects and Toxicity

 In general, Tivicay is well tolerated with infrequent side effects.
 The most common moderate to severe side effects in clinical studies were insomnia (3%), headache (2%), and fatigue (2%).
-Mild insomnia was seen in 7% of participants in one study.
-Additionally, increased CPK (creatine kinase, a lab value indicating muscle damage), rhabdomyolysis (breakdown of muscle), and myopathy or myositis (muscle pain) were reported.
-New data associate INSTIs and TAF with weight gain; see “Weighty Concerns,” beginning on page 8, and go to aidsinfo.nih.gov.
-There have been rare reports of depression and suicidal ideation, primarily in patients with a history of psychiatric illnesses, in people receiving INSTI-based regimens.
-The DHHS guidelines recommend closely monitoring patients on an INSTI who have pre-existing psychiatric conditions.
+Mild insomnia was observed in 7% of participants in one study.
+Increased CPK (creatine kinase, a lab value indicating muscle damage), rhabdomyolysis (breakdown of muscle), and myopathy or myositis (muscle pain) were also reported.
+New data associate INSTIs with weight gain.
+See weight gain in “More information;” go to positivelyaware.com/articles/weighty-concerns and positivelyaware.com/articles/fatty-tissues.
+There have been rare reports of depression and suicidal ideation, primarily among patients with a history of psychiatric illnesses, in people receiving INSTI-based regimens.
+DHHS guidelines recommend closely monitoring patients on an INSTI who have pre-existing psychiatric conditions.
 Tivicay can cause a small, reversible increase in kidney function test (serum creatinine) within the first few weeks of treatment without affecting actual kidney function.
 Liver enzymes should be monitored in people with hepatitis B or C.

 Potential Drug Interactions

 Do not take with the anti-arrhythmic dofetilide.
 Intelence decreases Tivicay levels by 88%, therefore, these two medications must be co-administered with Kaletra, boosted Prezista, or boosted Reyataz.
 Tivicay should be taken two hours before or six hours after taking laxatives or antacids, the ulcer medication sucralfate, oral iron or calcium supplements, or buffered medications.
 It can be taken with iron- or calcium-containing supplements if taken together with food.
 Acid reducers (Pepcid, Zantac, Tagamet) and proton pump inhibitors (for example, Aciphex, Dexilant, Prilosec, Prevacid, Protonix, and Nexium) are okay to use.
-Avoid taking with Viramune, oxcarbazepine, phenytoin, phenobarbital, and St. John’s wort.
-Start metformin at lowest dose and titrate based on glycemic control.
+Avoid taking with Viramune, oxcarbazepine, phenytoin, phenobarbital, or St. John’s wort.
+Start metformin at lowest dose and titrate based on tolerability and clinical effect.
 Monitor for metformin adverse effects.
 Use alternatives to rifampin, carbamazepine, efavirenz, Aptivus/Norvir, and Lexiva/Norvir when possible in people with confirmed or suspected INSTI drug resistance, but these medications can be taken with Tivicay 50 mg twice daily.
-Should be okay to take with Epclusa, Harvoni, or Zepatier.
+No known interactions with Epclusa, Harvoni, or Zepatier.
 Tell your provider or pharmacist about all medications, herbals, and supplements you are taking or thinking of taking, prescribed or not, as there are other drug interactions which are not listed here.

-Tivicay (dolutegravir) is part of Juluca, Dovato, and Triumeq, all single-tablet regimens.
-Tivicay is considered a second-generation INSTI—it may work in many individuals whose virus has developed resistance to other INSTIs, but it needs to be dosed twice daily in these people.
+Tivicay is considered a second-generation INSTI—it may work in many individuals whose virus has developed resistance to other INSTIs, but they will need twice-daily dosing.
 Compared to other INSTIs, Tivicay has a high genetic barrier against the development of resistance, similar to the protease inhibitors (such as Prezista).
-Tivicay has also demonstrated superiority to Prezista when looking at virologic results.
-Pediatric HIV guidelines added Tivicay as part of a preferred regimen.
+Weight gain is becoming more widely recognized as a side effect of INSTIs.
+In the community, enlargement of the stomach and waist area can be distressing.
+According to DHHS HIV treatment guidelines, “Weight gain has been associated with initiation of ART [antiretroviral therapy] and subsequent viral suppression.
+The increase appears to be greater with INSTIs than with other drug classes.”
+Other factors have been associated with weight gain, including race, sex, and previous overweight status.
+There is no word yet on reversibility, but the race is on to find more answers.
+Pediatric HIV guidelines include Tivicay as part of a preferred regimen.
 Tivicay is particularly useful when drug interactions are a concern with the HIV protease inhibitor (PI) drugs.
 Tivicay is a small tablet, a benefit for patients who have difficulty swallowing.